 He has also served or serves as Consulting Editor for several of the top international journals in the field, including the Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Motivation and Emotion, Psychology of Well-Being: Theory, Research and Practice, the Journal of Sport and Exercise Psychology, and many others.
 He has also served on several national committees such as the College of assessors of the Canada Research Chair program and on the Molson Prize committee.

-Professor Vallerand has received numerous awards and honors from over a dozen learned societies, including being elected a Fellow of the American Psychological Association (as well as Fellow of Divisions 8, 9, 15, 20, and 47), the Association for Psychological Science, the Society for Personality and Social Psychology, the Royal Society of Canada, the Canadian Psychological Association, and many others.
+Professor Vallerand has received numerous awards and honors from over 15 learned societies, including being elected a Fellow of the American Psychological Association (as well as Fellow of Divisions 8, 9, 15, 20, and 47), the Association for Psychological Science, the Society for Personality and Social Psychology, the Royal Society of Canada, the Canadian Psychological Association, and many others.
 He has also received the Adrien Pinard Career Award from the Quebec Society for Research in Psychology, the Christopher Peterson Gold medal from the International Positive Psychology Association (IPPA) and the Donald O. Hebb Career Award from the Canadian Psychological Association (the highest research awards in psychology in Quebec and Canada, respectively), as well as the Sport Science Award from the International Olympic Committee.
+His book The Psychology of Passion has received the William James Book award (2017) from the American Psychological Association.